-This was the start of the museum's re-engagement with the community since the loss of a permanent exhibition space.
-We hope that the Festival of Lights slideshow will become a tradition but we're also finding opportunities to display our collection to the community in ways that are new to us.
+2013 was the start of the museum's re-engagement with the community since the loss of a permanent exhibition space.
+Our first re-engagment with the community was the Festival of Lights slideshow.
+We hope that this will become a tradition and that we continue to find opportunities to display our collection to the community in ways that are new to us.

 A Place Apart – Life in the Ōtamahua Quail Island Leper Colony